tcAquino/ParticleTrackingOF/README.md

 License information can be found in the file LICENSE.txt.

-## Contributors

-- Tomás Aquino
-- Nolwenn Delouche

 ## About the author

 Tomás Aquino is a researcher at IDAEA-CSIC, Barcelona, Spain.
 He can be contacted at tomas.aquino@idaea.csic.es.

+## Collaborators

+- Nolwenn Delouche